 D.2 Personal and household Expenditure on toilet articles and other household consumables Has your household bought or spent money on any articles [ITEM] or received it as a gift during the past 12 months?
 [ITEM] e.g soap, hair shampoo, toothbrush, washing powder, toilet paper etc Yes/NO If Yes How much did your household spent for [ITEM] in the past 7 days?
 How much did your household spend for [ITEM] in a typical month in the past 12 months?
-Note that the second se what is the value of all [ITEW] that your household D 2 Convisoo Evenditure on conveyence, consumer convises (evoluting conveyence) Has your bousehold bourbt or sport monoy on any D.3 Services extertainment, rent and taxes during the last 20 days Has your nousehold bought of spent money of any entertainment, rent and taxes during the last 50 days If Ves [ITEM], e.g. telephone calling card, internet usage, TV decoder charges.
-How much did your household spent for [ITEM] in the transport expenses (bus, train, boat) etc past 7 days?
+What is the value of all [ITEM]that your household received as a gift during the past 12 months?
+D.3 Services Expenditure on conveyance, consumer services (excluding conveyance), Has your household bought or spent money on any entertainment, rent and taxes during the last 30 days [ITEM] or received it as a gift during the past 12 months?
+Yes/NO If Yes [ITEM] e.g telephone calling card, internet usage, TV decoder charges, How much did your household spent for [ITEM] in the transport expenses (bus, train, boat) etc past 7 days?
 How much did your household spend for [ITEM] in a typical month in the past 12 months?
 What is the value of all [ITEM]that your household received as a gift during the past 12 months?
-5 Durahlar E. Durables Evenenditure for numbers of transport durable goods for domestic use Use your bayeshold hought or spont manay on any Kanya Kanya Lifa Danal E.1 Transportation Expenditure for purchase of transport durable goods for domestic use Has your nousehold bought of spent money on any Kenya - Kenya Lile Panel [ITEM] e a biovoles scooters cars motor boats etc. Survey Round 4 (REPS-4) E- Plus Module Wave 1 If Ves How many [ITEM] did your household acquire in the past 12 months, through gift and purchase?
+E. Durables E.1 Transportation Expenditure for purchase of transport durable goods for domestic use Has your household bought or spent money on any Kenya - Kenya Life Panel [ITEM] or received it as a gift during the past 12 months?
+Survey Round 4 (KLPS-4) E- [ITEM] e.g bicycles, scooters, cars, motor boats etc Yes/NO Plus Module Wave 1 If Yes How many [ITEM] did your household acquire in the past 12 months, through gift and purchase?
 Did your household purchase it, or receive it as a gift or by barter?
 If Purchase - How much did your household pay in total for all the [ITEM] that you purchased in the past 12 months?
 If gift/barter - What was the total value of all [ITEM] that you received as a gift or by barter in the past 12 months?
-1